uhasker/getting-things-done-in-next-js/src/chapter3/01-hypertext-markup-language.md

 In our example, the heading and the task list are within the `<body>` element.

 > We will discuss character encodings in greater detail later.

-### Summary

-You know what HTML is, how HTML elements look like and how to use HTML attributes.
-You also know how the basic structure of an HTML document looks like.